RafaelKa/Vagrant-for-TYPO3-Flow/README.md

 ## Environment configuration

+### Miltiple machines
+If you want to run multiple machines at same time, you can do that but you must assign own IP address and hostname for each Vagrant box.
+Please change `192.168.144.100` and `typo3-flow.de` in `Vagrantfile`

+### Manage services and daemons : WIP
-You can use settings.yaml to enable and disable installation and auto start from services like MySQL, Apache, NginX, etc.
+WIP: You can use settings.yaml to enable and disable installation and auto start from services like MySQL, Apache, NginX, etc.

 ## Notices Windows